RoboticsLabURJC/2020-phd-ruben-lucas/docs/_projects/2021-01-22-mountainCar_qlearning.md

 ## Video

-Unfortunately github-pages does not allow plugins, so check the video in the fo llowing link:
+Unfortunately github-pages does not allow plugins and videos could not be embebbed in the blog, so check the videos in the following links:

 [mountainCar qlearning](youtube.com/watch?v=OifHupQe3KQ)